ebiwd/EBI-Framework/README.md

 - Must be concious to supply enough vital documentation/patterns, but without recreating the Foundation documentation
 - Do we keep documentation as one long file, or split into multiple...

-View /html/demo/index.html for more information and living style guide.

 ## Roadmap
 - v1.2: Guidance and templates for wide-screen content engagements
 - v1.4: Unit testing